Marjorie B. McElroy

 - B.A., Pennsylvania State University 1965

-Iyavarakul, T, McElroy, MB, and Staub, K. "Dynamic Optimization in Models for State Panel Data: A Cohort Panel Data Model of the Effects of Divorce Laws on Divorce Rates."
-Economic Research Initiatives at Duke (ERID) Working Paper, no. 140 (June 14, 2011).
-(Working Paper) Open Access Copy
+Iyavarakul, T., M. B. McElroy, and K. Staub.
+“Dynamic Optimization in Models for State Panel Data: A Cohort Panel Data Model of the Effects of Divorce Laws on Divorce Rates.”
+Economic Research Initiatives at Duke (Erid) Working Paper, no. 140 (June 14, 2011).
+Open Access Copy

-Burmeister, E, and McElroy, MB.
-"APT and Multifactor Asset Pricing Models with Measured and Unobserved Factors: Theoretical and Econometric Issues."
-27 (1992): 135-154.
+Burmeister, Edwin, and Marjorie B. McElroy.
+“APT and Multifactor Asset Pricing Models with Measured and Unobserved Factors: Theoretical and Econometric Issues” 27 (1992): 135–54.

 Triangle Research Data Center awarded by National Science Foundation (Principal Investigator).
 1999 to 2002